aapupu/MIST/README.md

-# MISC
+# MultiInSight T-cell（MIST）
-Deep learning model for integrating of single-cell multi-omics data
+Deep learning model for integrating of scRNA-seq and scTCR-seq data